 Machine Learning and programing skills are widely required in the digital era.
 We want to enable industry and research partners with those skills.

-We collaborate with the LMU Entrepreneurship Center to actively give our members and partners the opportunity to create a business out of research findings or their own ideas.
+We collaborate with the LMU Innovation & Entrepreneurship Center to actively give our members and partners the opportunity to create a business out of research findings or their own ideas.

 We aim to bring recent research advances from the field of machine learning into other domains by teaching university students.